riconaranjo/COMP-2402/README.md

 - Implements **List** interface with an array
 - Allows for get(), set() in O(1)
 - add(), remove () in O(1 + min(1, n-i))

+### DualArrayDeque

+- Implements **List** interface
+- Uses two **ArrayStacks** front-to-front
+- Since arrays are quick to add to the end, this makes front and back operations fast
+- May be rebalanced if one array is much larger than the other
+- Use Potential Function to decide when to rebalance

+#### Potential Function

+Define a potential function for the data structure to be the absolute difference of the sizes of the two stacks

+_P = |front_array.size - back_array.size|_

+- Adding or removing an element can only increase/decrease 1 to this function